benjaminhoffman/web-performance-optimizations/README.md

   - **Caveat: lacks resource prioritization** -- the browser knows which resources are critical, and which can be deferred.
 H2SP does not have this optimization built in.

   - **Caveats Solved** -- use service workers!
 With SW, the browser doesn't hit the server, the assets are served from the SW.
 This avoids opening a connection to your server.
 Because you did not open a connection, the server cannot push you resources you don't need.

+- **Progressive Web App (PWA)** -- using Google Chrome Lighthouse, you should try to achieve a score of 100.
+[Read more](https://stevenfitzpatrick.io/blog/getting-100-on-the-lighthouse-audit)

 - Tree shaking
 - Minification